Mental Capacity

 Mental Capacity FAQ's

-Depending on the reason someone may lack capacity their ability to make decisions may be temporarily affected or permanently.
-In many cases where someone has suffered a brain injury they may lose capacity to make decisions during their recovery period but reclaim it after.
-In some other cases an individual’s capacity may fluctuate.
+Depending on the reason someone may lack capacity, their ability to make decisions may be temporarily affected or permanently.
+This is known as mental incapacity, which can be either short-term or long-term depending on the underlying cause.
+In many cases where someone has suffered a brain injury, they may lose capacity to make decisions during their recovery period but reclaim it after.
+In some other cases, an individual’s capacity may fluctuate.
 Finally, some of our clients are unlikely to ever have capacity to make decisions.

-As we get older we are prone to conditions that can affect our ability to process and retain information affecting our capability to make decisions.
+As we get older, we are prone to conditions that can affect our ability to process and retain information, affecting our capability to make decisions.
 That does not mean that all older people can’t make decisions for themselves.
+Family members often play a key role in supporting older individuals with decision making and ensuring their wishes are respected.

-If you are worried that you may lose capacity in the future we can work with you to put the right legal measures in place to ensure that any decisions made on your behalf will be in your best interests.
-Likewise , if you have a child lacking capacity and you are worried that they will continue lacking capacity when they become adults we can work with you and the Court of Protection to make sure the same for them.
+If you are worried that you may lose capacity in the future, we can work with you to put the right legal measures in place to ensure that any decisions made on your behalf will be in your best interests.
+This includes planning for decisions about your own health and medical treatment, so your wishes are respected if you are unable to make choices yourself.
+Likewise, if you have a child lacking capacity and you are worried that they will continue lacking capacity when they become adults, we can work with you and the Court of Protection to make sure the same for them.

 Have other questions about serious personal injury claims?